jwallwork23/adapt_utils/test_cases/inundated_beach/README.md

 ### Inundated beach test case

-"1D uniformly sloping basin" test case as described on p.92 of [1].
+"1D uniformly sloping basin" test case as described on p.92 of [Balzano].

 Many thanks to [Mariana Clare][1] for coding the original fixed mesh version of this test case in Firedrake.